 Van Daele named the new species after his late wife, Caroline Van De Woestijne, who helped discover it.

 “She produced the first karyotype [description of chromosomes] of this species,” he says.
 “She died of malaria while we were living in Africa, on the very day we were together for 16 years.
 She was at that moment involved in an environmental education pilot project, ultimately resulting in the infusion of [environmental education] in the primary curriculum in Zambia.”

 Every year scientists discover nearly 20,000 new species, around half of which are insects.
-Discovering new mammals is particularly rare.
-For example, in 2009 out of 19,232 new species described, only 41 were mammals (or 0.2 percent).
-Usually new mammals are small and belong to either the rodent or bat families.
+Finding new mammals is particularly rare.
+For example, in 2009 out of 19,232 new species described, only 41 were mammals (or 0.2 per cent).
+Usually, new mammals are small and belong to either the rodent or bat families.

 Subscribe to enjoy more stories like this – join our tribe